csc-training/csc-env-eff/_slides/09_singularity.md

 # Benefits of containers: Ease of installation

 - Containers are becoming a popular way of distributing software
-  - A single-command installation
+  - A single-command installation from existing image
   - More portable since all dependencies are included
-  - Normal user rights are enough when using an existing container
-- Root access on build system is enough
+- Limited root privileges inside the container if the build system supports it
-  - Root access, package managers (yum, apt, etc.) can be utilized even when not available on the target system.
+  - Package managers (yum, apt, etc.) can be utilized even when not available on the target system.
-  - Makes installing libraries easier
+  - Some containers need full root access in to build

 # Benefits of containers: Environment isolation